What is the Waystation Network?

 The Monarch Waystation Network is a Monarch Watch project developed to connect and support schools who have pollinator gardens and/or incorporate monarchs into their curriculum.
 We aim to facilitate the use of your garden as a learning center- a center for discover, self-instruction, and sharing of knowledge by the students.
 We do not intend to provide all the answers, instead we intend to guide learners to ask questions and then seek their own answers.

-The main components of the Monarch Waystation Network are the resources on this website, a discussion forum, a newsletter and direct support from our Education Coordinator.
+The main components of the Monarch Waystation Network are the resources on this website, a newsletter and direct support from our Education Coordinator.
 Your engagement level will help drive this project and the extent to which we can support you and your students in the future.

 The Monarch Migration is Underway!

 No matter the age range of your students, incorporating the monarch migration into your classroom curricula is fun and engaging!
 For a short list of ideas connecting the migration to content standards, click HERE.